Europeans in Oceania: Nauru

 in at the island.
 Jones's reign came to an end in October 1841, when he poisoned seven and shot four of his fellow beachcombers, fearing that they would usurp his influence over the Nauruans.
 He tried to blame the Nauruans for these murders, but they ostracised him and he was forced to leave secretly for Banaba in Kiribati.
 Some months later he attempted to return, but the Nauruans threatened him and he left the island for good.
-The story of this massacre was told by a beachcomber to Commander T. Beckford Simpson, of the Giraffe, which touched on Nauru on a voyage from Sydney to Manila on February 1, 1843.
+The story of this massacre was told by a beachcomber to Commander T. Beckford Simpson, of the Giraffe, which touched on Nauru on a voyage from Sydney to Manila on 1 February 1843.

 William Harris with his Nauran wife and children, 1887.

-At the time of Simpson's visit there were seven Europeans on the island, all deserters from their ships, who quarrelled frequently among themselves.
+At the time of Simpson's visit there were seven Europeans on the island, all deserters from their ships, who quarreled frequently among themselves.
 One frequent cause of such quarrels was disputes over Nauruan women.
 This violent lust over native women was aggravated by the intoxication of the beachcombers, who were able to distill sour toddy to make their own alcoholic liquor.
 Simpson was most concerned with the effects the beachcombers had on the Nauruans, believing that their atrocious behavior was setting a bad example.

 One of the seven beachcombers in 1843 was a British convict from Norfolk Island named William Harris; he had escaped Norfolk's penal colony and made his way to Nauru the previous year.
 Harris took a Nauruan wife and produced a large mixed race family.
 The natives adopted Harris as a Nauruan, and he ended up having a much more positive influence among them as time went on.
 His family continued to be important on the island after his death.
 Harris's exact cause of death is unclear, all that is known is that he turned to trading at some point, and was lost at sea in 1889 when his canoe was borne westward by strong currents.

 Beachcombers often left guns on the island, which culminated in a decade-long war between the twelve native clans, and the almost halving of the population from approximately 1,400 (1843) to 900 (1888).
 William Harris was the first to inform outsiders of the war in 1881.